Understanding the Impact of Colour in Commercial Spaces

 Break Spaces

-Break spaces such as a kitchen, staff lounge, and hallway are the places to experiment a little more with color.
+Break spaces such as a kitchen, staff lounge, and hallway are the places to experiment a little more with colour.
 These are areas where you can showcase your vibrant and whimsical side without getting in the way of productivity.
 From an orange kitchen to a purple hallway, small break spaces are made for playful choices that make people feel more optimistic and energetic.
 This is your chance to have some fun with decorating, so don’t be afraid of a little experimentation.